Emotionally Stable: Harnessing the Power of Emotional Balance

 Moments of Emotional Instability

 Most of us been there; and if we haven’t we certainly witnessed it.
 The emotional tizzy fit.
 We experience a wave of emotion, our systems overload, get sucked into the black hole of emotion.
-We blindly respond with out an ounce of concern for the future, destroying futures, complicating goals, and exhausting energy, by helplessly reacting to internal waves of feeling.
+We blindly respond without an ounce of concern for the future, destroying futures, complicating goals, and exhausting energy, by helplessly reacting to internal waves of feeling.

 Emotional instability is a mixture of heightened arousal and insufficient regulating resources.
 Behaviors follow the emotion.
 When under the influence of intoxicating emotions we blow a fuse at the inconsiderate driver, putting ourselves and family in danger; we flee from opportunity, fearing failure; we destroy intimate connection with angry reactions to small stresses common in all relationships.